Three50seven/benoli-homelab/servers/benolinet/benolinet.md

 # WireGuard Config and setup
 ref: https://docs.opnsense.org/manual/how-tos/wireguard-client.html
+Note: if OPNsense is using a private IP for it's WAN interface, you will need to setup a port forwarding rule on the upstream modem/router to forward UDP traffic on your WireGuard port to the private WAN IP address of your OPNsense router.

 # Setup Dynamic DNS (to update hostname with public IP if it changes from ISP)
 Make sure to add os-ddclient (Dynamic DNS Service) to OPNsense to update the noip domain with an updated IP if it every changes